Symplectic Excision and Distance Rigidity: Introduction

 \subsection{Completeness in symplectic topology}

-The obstructions to geometric boundedness in Question \ref{ques:1} come from $J$-holomorphic curves with finite energy connecting distant compact subsets.
-This suggests viewing geometric boundedness as a symplectic counterpart of geodesic completeness \cite{McDuffSymplecticStructures}, with $J$-holomorphic curves playing the role of geodesics.
+The obstructions to geometric boundedness in Question~\ref{ques:1} come from $J$-holomorphic curves with finite energy connecting distant compact subsets.
+This suggests viewing geometric boundedness as a~symplectic counterpart of geodesic completeness~\cite{McDuffSymplecticStructures}, with $J$-holomorphic curves playing the role of geodesics.

 However, geometric boundedness has drawbacks: it involves curvature (second derivatives), and the space of geometrically bounded structures may not be contractible or even connected.
-At the other extreme, one can consider the weakest completeness property:
+At the other extreme, one can consider the weakest completeness property.

-\begin{df}[\(J\)-completeness] An $\omega$-tame almost complex structure \(J\) on a symplectic manifold \((M,\omega)\) is said to be \emph{\(J\)-complete} if the associated Riemannian metric \(g_J\) is complete and for every compact subset \(K\subset M\) and every \(E>0\) there exists \(R>0\) such that any connected $J$-holomorphic curve whose boundary meets both \(K\) and \(M\setminus B_R(K)\) has energy at least \(E\). \end{df} This is stronger than metric completeness but too weak to control the topology of the space of $J$-complete structures.
+\begin{df}[$J$-completeness] An $\omega$-tame almost complex structure $J$ on a~symplectic manifold $(M,\omega)$ is said to be \emph{$J$-complete} if the associated Riemannian metric $g_J$ is complete and for every compact subset $K\subset M$ and every $E>0$ there exists $R>0$ such that any connected $J$-holomorphic curve whose boundary meets both $K$ and $M\setminus B_R(K)$ has energy at least $E$. \end{df} This is stronger than metric completeness but too weak to control the topology of the space of $J$-complete structures.

-We now consider an intermediate notion which is of a $C^0$ nature and which gives rise to a contractible condition.
-It is closely related to that of intermittent boundedness which was introduced in \cite{GromanFloerOpen}.
-For each $J$, we construct in \S\ref{sec:norm-complete} an intrinsically defined continuous \emph{scale function} \(\rho_J:M\to(0,+\infty]\) measuring the isoperimetric scale at each point.
-The \emph{normalized distance} \(d_{\mathrm{norm},J}\) measures path lengths in units of \(\rho_J\):
+We now consider an intermediate notion between $J$-completeness and geometric boundedness which is of a~$C^0$ nature and which gives rise to a~contractible condition.
+It is closely related to that of intermittent boundedness which was introduced in~\cite{GromanFloerOpen}.
+For each $J$, we construct in Section~\ref{sec:norm-complete} an intrinsically defined continuous \emph{scale function} $\rho_J\colon M\to(0,+\infty]$ measuring the isoperimetric scale at each point.
+The \emph{normalized distance} $d_{\mathrm{norm},J}$ measures path lengths in units of $\rho_J$